 DAY 12, MAY 13TH.
 CLEVELAND OH - CHESTERTON IN (B).
 Visit The Rock and Roll Hall of Fame, on the shore of Lake Erie.
 It recognizes and archives the history of the best-known, most influential artists, producers and engineers, who had some major influence on the development of rock and roll.

 DAY 13, MAY 14TH.
-MADISON - EAU WATER (B).
+MADISON - EAU CLAIRE WI (B).
 Stop at Wisconsin Dells for a lower Dell boat tour.
 An awesome journey through scenery, history and legend, it’s your chance to experience the natural beauty, wonder and mystery of Wisconsin.
-Overnight Eau Water.
+Overnight Eau Claire.

 DAY 15, MAY 16TH.
 WINNIPEG - HOME (B).
 Homeward bound cherishing wonderful memories of your travels.